CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-software-setup.md

 ## TL;DR

-- We will be using Java 16 with IntelliJ
+- We will be using Java 8 with IntelliJ
-- Install all course software on your own computer
+- If at all possible install all course software on your own computer
+- Otherwise, install software so you can get access to a virtual machine containing all of the course software
 - All course software is free and should run on Windows, Mac and Linux
 - We also use git but the version built into IntelliJ will be sufficient
-- Our second class will be used to demonstrate software setup

-## Overview

-We will install the latest versions of the tools available as of the first day of class.

-## Preferred Option: Installing Software for your own computer
+## Installing Software for your own computer

 ### Minimum Hardware Requirements